 The way we choose to live our lives can either have a positive or a negative impact on our health.
-Conscious or not, we all have habits that make us feel comfortable or ease our days, but do we actually stop and analyse their value?
+Conscious or not, we all have habits that make us feel comfortable or ease our days, but do we stop and analyse their value?
 When we do notice that our daily activities are not helpful, we are either closing our eyes, hoping that our system has enough fuel to fight against it, or run to our doctor to fix it.
 But even though most of the medical conditions we struggle with have a medical treatment, if our lifestyle doesn’t follow healthy principles, they won’t have the desired effect.
 For this matter, we've put together 7 bad habits that most of us have, that can seriously affect our health.

 Most of the things you are tired to hear about, especially those regarding healthy habits are often true.
-One of those overstated things sustains that breakfast is the most important meal of the day, and you don’t really need research to understand that.
-The first meal of the day is the first sign for your system that your day has started and if you skip it, the effects will be visible on your weight, your blood sugar and on your level of energy.
-If you don’t fuel your body first thing in the morning, your metabolism will have the tendency to function slower and you will develop an eat-more-later pattern.
+One of those overstated things sustains that breakfast is the most important meal of the day, and you don’t need research to understand that.
+The first meal of the day is the first sign for your system that your day has started and if you skip it, the effects will be visible on your weight, your blood sugar and your level of energy.
+If you don’t fuel your body first thing in the morning, your metabolism will tend to function slower and you will develop an eat-more-later pattern.
 If you think that missing a meal will help you with your weight, you should know that breakfast-skippers tend to overeat later in the day and not to pay attention to what they are eating.
 Last but not least, not eating will lead to feeling weak and your body won’t be able to sustain your activities.

 Thus, if you want to add alcohol to your healthy lifestyle, the recommended dosage for men is two drinks per day and one a day for women - one drink represents approximately 350ml beer or 120ml glass of wine.